JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 <br/>
 <br/>

-This post is essentially a walk through of [this shell script]({{ site.url }}/misc/run-decode.sh).
+This post is essentially a walk through of [this shell script]({{ site.url }}/misc/gmm-decode.sh).

 ## Introduction

-If you're reading this, I'm assuming that you've already [downloaded and installed Kaldi][kaldi-install] and successfully trained an acoustic model along with a decoding graph.
+If you're reading this, I'm assuming that you've already [downloaded and installed Kaldi][kaldi-install] and successfully trained a GMM-HMM acoustic model along with a decoding graph.

 If you've run one of the Kaldi **run.sh** scripts from the example directory **egs/**, then you should be ready to go.